top of page

 Untitled (10).png

-The Two-Teired
+The Two-Tiered

 The Demonization of "Welfare"

 New Deal policymakers imagined Aid to Dependent Children (ADC) as a program that allowed white children to stay at home with their widowed mother.
-Previously, fatherless children (often called half widows) went into orphanages because their mother could not earn enough money to care for them.
+Previously, fatherless children (often called half-orphans) went into orphanages because their mother could not earn enough money to care for them.
 New Dealers designed ADC to provide white widows with an income so they could stay home to raise their children.

 Screenshot 2026-04-20 at 3.12.31 PM.png